psenjenk/Hospital-EMS/README.md

-# Hospital CRM (Customer Relationship Management) System
+# Hospital Management System

-A comprehensive Hospital Information Management System built with Node.js and MySQL, designed to streamline hospital operations and improve patient care.
+A comprehensive Hospital Management System built with Node.js and MySQL, designed to streamline hospital operations and improve patient care.

 ## Features